saulhoward/llm-engineer-starter/SUBMISSION.md

 - Results from `llama3:8b` were not good, as expected.
 - Results from `llama3:70b` do work, but on my hardware the model runs too slowly.
 - I opted not to use OpenAI specific features, like tools/functions.
 I've had good experience using these to generate JSON, but that wasn't necessary here.

+## Results

+- The splitting approach seems to work.
+Further research/experimentation may point to a better solution.
+- The "medical findings" are not differentiated enough.
+The prompt causes confusion between, e.g. the patient's history and their family history.
+More detailed prompting is needed.

 ## Further thoughts